PyO3/pyo3/guide/src/parallelism.md

 `pyclass` macro and spawn threads to process the collection of data into a `Vec` of booleans based on a predicate using a rayon parallel iterator:

+* Note: This example is meant to illustrate how to drop and re-acquire the GIL to avoid creating deadlocks.
+Unless the spawned threads subsequently release the GIL or you are using the free-threaded build of CPython, you will not see any speedups due to multi-threaded parallelism using `rayon` to parallelize code that acquires the GIL.

 ```rust,no_run
 use pyo3::prelude::*;